-Sadly, this functionality is not available with Assistant in Allo or on the Pixel.
+Sadly, this functionality is not available with Assistant in Allo, Pixel, or other Android phones being updated.
 But on the bright side, we asked Google about this issue, and it's one discrepancy that should actually get ironed out soon:

 We're working on bringing Cast functionality to the Assistant on Pixel soon.